Our Farm Partners

 Dickerson, MD

-Amaranth Acres is a family-owned vegetable farm and fruit orchard located in Dickerson in the agricultural reserve of Montgomery County, Maryland.
+Amaranth Acres is a family-owned vegetable farm located in Dickerson in the agricultural reserve of Montgomery County, Maryland.
+We grow a variety of vegetables including South Asian, American vegetables and greens using sustainable and organic farming practices.
+We do retail sales and the vegetables can be purchased directly from the farm.

 Beauty Blooms Farm